What Happened to My Medical License? Dr. Westin Childs

 I’ll never know for sure if that’s the case but I believe it probably was!

-Medical boards and doctors hate doctors who practice like me.
+Medical boards really dislike doctors who practice like me.

-Again, I’m not 100% sure why, but medical boards absolutely hate doctors who take a more natural approach to therapies.
-They also very much dislike doctors who treat with thyroid medications like T3 and NDT.
+Again, I’m not 100% sure why, but medical boards dislike doctors who take a more natural and holistic approach to patient care.

-I’ve debunked these claims in other articles but what you need to understand here is that doctors who practice like me have a huge target on their backs.
+I’ve debunked such claims in the past, but what is important to understand for this story is that doctors who use these medications have a big target on their backs.

 Was I breaking the rules of telemedicine?
 Yes.